kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(a\) Each person who requests an IFR procedure which will incorporate the use of a VHF marker beacon facility that he owns must submit the following information with that request:

-\(1\) A description of the facility and evidence that the equipment meets the performance requirements of §171.207 and is installed in accordance with §171.209.
+\(1\) A description of the facility and evidence that the equipment meets the performance requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.207   Performance requirements.|§171.207]] and is installed in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.209   Installation requirements.|§171.209]].

 \(2\) A proposed procedure for operating the facility.

-\(3\) A proposed maintenance organization and a maintenance manual that meets the requirements of §171.211.
+\(3\) A proposed maintenance organization and a maintenance manual that meets the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.211   Maintenance and operations requirements.|§171.211]].

 \(4\) A statement of intent to meet the requirement of this subpart.